jonathanbossenger/block-theme-course/module-02/02-Converting-the-Style-Guide-to-theme.json.md

 Typically, when developing a theme, you would define the theme settings and styles first, based on the designs, and then start building the templates and template parts.

-However, in the previous module we created the header and footer templates first, without any styles.
+However, in the previous module we created various templates and template parts first, without applying any styles.

 So now might be a good time to review the header and footer template parts, and make any necessary changes based on the designs.

-### Layout Sizes
+## Layout Sizes

 If you take a look at any of the template designs, you'll notice the following commonalities:

-1. The largest element on any page is 1000 pixels wide (eg featured images, titles, latest posts etc)
+1. The largest element on any page is 1000 pixels wide (eg featured images, titles, latest posts etc.)
 3. Any text content is contained within a 650 pixel wide area

 > **Note:** The actual text content size is 655 pixels wide in the designs, but it's a good idea to stick to round numbers in web design, so we'll go with 650.